S

 You (on the phone)

 “Helen.
-It’s ransomware.
+Ransomware.
 Three production servers encrypted.
-The attackers claim to have 340,000 customer records.
-We have a 24-hour early warning deadline under NIS2.
-I am calling you now because you need to know now.”
+Attackers claim 340,000 customer records.
+24-hour NIS2 early warning deadline.
+You need to know now.”

-Helen Silence.
-Four seconds of it.
+Helen Four seconds of silence.
 “What do we know?
-Not what do we think — what do we know?”
+Not what do we think.”

-You “Three servers confirmed encrypted.
-Data exfiltration is probable but not yet confirmed.
-OT boundary probed but not breached.
-Forensics is working the entry point.
-I’ll have more in three hours.”
+You “Three servers encrypted.
+Exfiltration probable, not confirmed.
+OT probed, not breached.
+More in three hours.”

 Helen “Call me in three hours.
-What do you need from me right now?”
+What do you need from me now?”

 Helen activates the crisis protocol.
 By 10 AM, Legal, Comms, and the CEO are in the loop.
-You have support from the top.
-Helen is not happy — but she is informed, and under Article 20, that is what matters.
+She is not happy, but she is informed.
+Under Article 20, that is what matters.

 +3 Board | +1 Legal